 Antidote's Thou Shalt Not Kill EP is one of the most sought-after pieces of hardcore history.
-Released in 1983, there were only 1,000 copies of this 7 inch originally pressed and subsequently, bootlegged versions started to pop up everywhere in various formats.
-Founding Antidote guitarist Robb Nunzio said, "Seeing an original copy of the 7 inch going for hundreds of dollars on Ebay really put things into perspective – kids should be able to afford and enjoy that fantastic record.”
-Today, Bridge Nine Records is proud to announce that the label will re-release this landmark EP on August 24th, 2010.
+Released in 1983, there were only 1,000 copies of this 7-inch originally pressed and subsequently, bootlegged versions started to pop up everywhere in various formats.
+Founding Antidote guitarist Robb Nunzio said, "Seeing an original copy of the 7- inch going for hundreds of dollars on eBay really put things into perspective kids should be able to afford and enjoy that fantastic record."
+Bridge Nine Records was proud to make this classic EP widely available again in August 2010.

 Enter Bridge Nine Records: owner and hardcore enthusiast Chris Wrenn was at the Agnostic Front 25th Anniversary show in NYC in February 2010 and had the opportunity to show off the AF/B9 re-release collaboration to Antidote.
 Chris pitched the idea to Drew to do the same for Antidote and a partnership was made.
 Wrenn said, "Thou Shalt Not Kill is one of the most important hardcore records of all time.
 The songs on that record are timeless and I knew that I wanted to expose a whole new generation of fans to Antidote, but still do the re-release justice so the old fans would be excited as well."
 Nunzio went on to say, "For Antidote, there was never any question about what label we wanted to be on - the attention to detail and the respect it garners from the community made Bridge Nine the only choice for us.
 We are very excited to be involved with the label, they do it right."

-Finally after all these years Thou Shalt Not Kill will get a proper release on August 24, 2010 from Bridge Nine Records and will be made available on CD, 7 inch and digital formats.
-The packaging will be kept original with updated liner notes from Robb Nunzio himself.
-Drew Stone continued, "Sometimes I just can't believe that it's 2010 and Antidote is playing great shows to a whole new generation of wildly enthusiastic kids.
+Finally after all these years Thou Shalt Not Kill received a proper release on August 24, 2010 from Bridge Nine Records on CD, 7-inch and digital formats, having proven to be such a popular reissue that it's now on its third vinyl pressing from B9.
+The packaging is the same as the original with updated liner notes from Robb Nunzio himself.
+Drew Stone continued, "Sometimes I just can't believe that it's 2014 and Antidote is playing great shows to a whole new generation of wildly enthusiastic kids.
 The interest in the band is unbelievable.
 We are pretty blessed right about now and don't think that we don't know it.
 Something about being a little older now and having lived a few lives makes us really appreciate the situation."